Helioviewer-Project/python-api/docs/installation.rst

     pip install -e .

-which installs ``hvpy`` in develop mode -- this then means that changes in the code are immediately reflected in the installed version.
+which installs ``hvpy`` in development mode, this then means that changes in the code are immediately reflected in the installed version.

 Building Documentation